Guide to Backpacking the Kalalau Trail: Permits, Packing, and Other Tips

 GPS and trail map: Despite being a well-established trail with minimal junctions, it is surprisingly easy to lose the trail near stream crossings.
 Misleading footpaths are created because people wander off to refill water and search for the best place to cross, and subsequent hikers mistakenly follow these tracks and reinforce them further.
 A GPS (I use AllTrails on my phone) was essential to help us find our way back to the trail when we got lost around mile 4, and after that, we made sure to keep checking our location periodically.

-Camp shoes: I recommend these Teva sandals or Crocs, which are made of foam and don’t absorb water.
+Camp shoes: I recommend these Teva Hurricane Drift sandals or classic Crocs.
+They are made of foam and don’t absorb water.
 I don't bring camp shoes on every trip, but for this trip I'm definitely glad I had them.
 After all, the whole point is to spend a lot of time at camp!
 Plus the sand can get really hot in the afternoon and become uncomfortable to walk on barefoot.
 Even though sandals are generally heavier, I prefer them over flip-flops.
 Sandals are more secure for walking around and can be used during stream crossings.
 I also like them since I keep my socks on at camp as it gets cold after dark.

 Luxuries for your beach days: This is completely up to you, but if you anticipate spending a lot of time lounging at the beach, consider bringing entertainment such as a book, cards, a frisbee, etc. I also brought a foam sleeping pad over an inflatable one on this trip.
-I used it to sit on at my campsite and on the sand.
+It was great to have something to sit on at my campsite and on the sand.

 Once You've Arrived in Kauai